Coleville, Saskatchewan: Early settlers

+Railway

 The grade was built for the Biggar–Loverna line of the Grand Trunk Pacific Railway in 1912, and steel was laid in 1913.
 The construction of the rail site in Coleville began in 1913 with the construction of the railway station and coal box.
 Jack Binks, section foreman, was the station's first occupant, and George Barrett was the first station agent.
 After the construction of the station, a water well was required for the steam engines.
-In 1914 a two-pen, four-car stock yard and hog chute were built, and an 18 metre (60 foot) well was dug by hand.
+In 1914 a two-pen, four-car stock yard and hog chute were built, and an 18 m well was dug by hand.
 A pump house was built, and the Coleville water tower, which is still in use today, was erected.
 The first pumpman was Mike Crown.
 The Bigger–Loverna line became part of the Canadian National Railway in 1923.
 The section toolhouse was built in 1926, and in 1953 a two-car loading platform was built, and an electric pump was installed in the pumphouse.

 The station was closed in 1979, and the tracks were torn up in 1998.